anatelli10/ts-shipment-tracking/README.md

 ### Usage

-Populate the **credentials.json** file in the root of the project with your courier API credentials. **Add credentials.json to .gitignore if you are using git with this project**.
+Populate the **credentials.json** file in the root of the project with your courier API credentials. **Add credentials.json to .gitignore**.

 See **test.ts** for example usage (you must input the courierCode and trackingNumber).